bekiralti/reverseproxy/readme.md

 # Brief description

-The reverseproxy spawns for each connecting Client a Docker container and establishes the connection between Client and Server (in this case Docker container) through the reverseproxy.
+The reverseproxy spawns for each connecting client a docker container and establishes the connection between client and server (in this case docker container).

 # Installation